Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

     .buildAsyncClient();
 ```

-If you have a **Shared Access Signature** that be used to send events to an Event Grid Topic or Domain for
+If you have a SAS (**Shared Access Signature**) that can be used to send events to an Event Grid Topic or Domain for
 limited time, you can use it to create the publisher client:
 <!-- embedme ./src/samples/java/com/azure/messaging/eventgrid/ReadmeSamples.java#L52-L55 -->
 ```java